zdevito/zdevito.github.io/_posts/2022-12-09-memory-traces.markdown

 Visualizing traces
 ------------------
-The `_memory_viz.py` can generate interactive html plots that let you explore the allocated memory as it existed over time:
+Visualization of this information can make it much easier to interpret.
+The same tool can generate interactive html plots that let you explore the allocated memory as it existed over time:

     $ python _memory_viz.py trace_plot snapshot.pickle -o trace.html

 The visualization plots the total amount of memory allocated on the Y axis, with memory events over time on the X axis.
-[Click for an interactive view](/assets/trace.html):
+[Interactive view here](/assets/trace.html):

 ![trace](/assets/trace.png)

 Brushing over individual allocations provides the stack trace where they were allocated.

-Looking at the visualization makes it easy to see patterns in memory usage during training.
-The forward pass is clear as the memory for activtions accumulates waiting for its use in the backward pass.
-Then as the backward pass starts, those saved activations start to be freed step-by-step as gradient tensors get allocated.
+The visualization makes patterns in memory clear.
+The forward pass accumulates activations waiting for their use in the backward pass.
+As the backward pass starts, those saved activations start to be freed step-by-step as gradient tensors are allocated.
 The leads to the common pattern where max memory usage occurs somewhere early in the backward pass.
-Then at the end, the optimizer step, which allocates its own temporaries is visible.
+Th optimizer step, which allocates its own temporaries, is visible at the end.

-Another interesting pattern is the spikes in usage that occur both in forward and backward.
-Looking at the forward pass ones with stack information reveals they are part of the `_conv_forward` operator and are likely the temporary buffers allocated to perform the fastest convolution type in cudnn.
-One common pattern to see when near maximum memory usage is for cudnn to run out of memory and try a different algorithm and succeed.
-This visualization makes it clear this happens because these spikes will hit the memory max first.
+Another interesting pattern is the spikes in usage.
+Looking at the forward pass with stack information reveals they are part of the `_conv_forward` operator and are likely the temporary buffers allocated to perform the fastest convolution type in CUDNN.
+One common pattern to see when near maximum memory usage is for CUDNN to run out of memory, try a different algorithm, and then succeed.
+This visualization makes it clear this happens because these spikes hit the memory max first.

 The chart also allows panning and zooming using the minimap or dragging the chart around, where we can zoom into one of these spikes in memory usage in the backward pass: